 Below (uploaded to YouTube by DisneyMusicVEVO) is Idina Menzel's English language version of 'Into the Unknown' featuring the distinctively crystal-clear vocals of Aurora.

-Aurora also features on the following version by the Dutch singer and actress Willemijn Verkaik.
+Aurora also features on all of the dubbed versions (apart from those accompanying the end credits) such as the following version by the Dutch singer and actress Willemijn Verkaik.

-And on this version by the Thai singer and actress Wichayanee Pearklin.
+And this version by the Thai singer and actress Wichayanee Pearklin.

 In fact these are just a few, as it seems that there are countless different language versions of 'Into The Unknown' set for the worldwide release of the film.
 The original 'Frozen' was apparently officially translated and dubbed into no less than 41 languages with several additional unofficial dubbed versions being produced by local independent studios since.